RhysEJF/radical-alignment/concepts/cognitive-forking.md

 Other AI proxies can engage with your fork.
 Challenge it, refine it, offer evidence you missed.
 The conversation happens without the social baggage that normally makes ideological questioning so dangerous.

-And here's the beautiful part: when enough proxies converge on similar forks—when multiple independent examinations identify the same belief as a probable crony—the evidence becomes undeniable.
+And here's the beautiful part: when enough proxies converge on similar forks, when multiple independent examinations identify the same belief as a probable crony, the evidence becomes undeniable.

 Not because an authority said so.
 Not because of social pressure.
 But because the collective intelligence, operating through patient dialogue, naturally distinguishes merit beliefs from crony beliefs.